jeb2239/CINQ/docs/tutorial.md

 the compiler supports the necessary syntax.
 For this reason the CINQ library depends on Andrew Sutton's [Origin Libraries](https://github.com/asutton/origin) .
 These libraries include many useful concepts which are used in the CINQ implementation.
 These are also the concepts that will most likely be included in the STL if concepts are ever included in the standard.
+These concepts are included with the download of CINQ.
 CINQ otherwise relies exclusively on the STL.
-These are included with the download of CINQ.

 To use CINQ clone the git repository using this command:
 ```shell
 $ git clone https://github.com/jeb2239/Linq4Cpp.git
 ```